proplot-dev/proplot/docs/showcase2.rst

 interesting of these are `~proplot.wrappers.cmap_wrapper` and `~proplot.wrappers.cycle_wrapper`.
 For details on the former, see the below examples and :ref:`On-the-fly colormaps`.
 For details on the latter, see :ref:`On-the-fly color cycles`.
+This section documents the other features enabled by these wrappers.

 `~proplot.wrappers.cmap_wrapper` assigns the
 `~proplot.colortools.BinNorm` “meta-normalizer” as the data normalizer